Download document: Pushed from pillar to post: improving the availability and quality of support after self-harm in England

 While other support types were more accessible, they still lacked self-harm specific care and did not consistently meet the needs of those we spoke to.
 Having found the courage to seek help, despite prevalent stigma and shame around the behaviour, people who self-harm are being let down.

 The report makes a number of recommendations of how the needs of people who self-harm can be met more effectively:

 Pushed from pillar to post complements Samaritans’ recent work with the All-Party Parliamentary Group on Suicide and Self-Harm Prevention’s inquiry, which explored young people’s experiences of mental health services.

-Pushed from pillar to post focuses on support for people who self-harm in England.
-To see our report on support for people who self-harm in the Republic of Ireland and Northern Ireland, please use the link below:
+To see our report on support for people who self-harm in the Republic of Ireland and Northern Ireland, Scotland or Wales, please use the links below: